juanluiscr27/data-structures-and-algorithms-python/README.md

 * *Inorder Traversal* − Traverses a tree in an in-order manner.
 * *Postorder Traversal* − Traverses a tree in a post-order manner.

+#### Advantages of Trees

+The Tree data structures allow quicker and easier access to the data as it is a non-linear data structure.
+Other data structures such as arrays, linked list, stack, and queue are linear data structures that store data sequentially.
+In order to perform any operation in a linear data structure, the time complexity increases with the increase in the data size.

+#### Types of Trees

+##### Binary Tree
-A Binary trees are a commonly used type, which constrain the number of children for each parent to exactly two.
+A *Binary trees* are a commonly used type, which constrain the number of children for each parent to exactly two.
 When the order of the children is specified, this data structure corresponds to an ordered tree in graph theory.
 A value or pointer to other data may be associated with every node in the tree, or sometimes only with the leaf nodes, which have no children.

+##### Binary Search Tree

+AVL Tree

 ### Graphs